jwblangley/neat-ml/README.md

 ### Serialise
 #### Networks
 You can save a particular network genotype for later use.
 This could be so that you can keep track of the best/most interesting individuals and have them evaluate without the need for training.
-This is a great utility that has many uses: for example embedding in games as the AI!
+This is a great utility with many uses: for example embedding in games as the AI!

 To write a network genotype to a file:
 ```java